Henry Royce: Honours

 Royce, who lived by the motto "Whatever is rightly done, however humble, is noble", was appointed OBE in 1918, and was created a baronet, of Seaton in the County of Rutland, in 1930 for his services to British Aviation.
-As he had no children and the baronetcy became extinct on his death.
+As he had no children, the baronetcy became extinct on his death.

 Memorials

 In 1962, a memorial window dedicated to his memory was unveiled in Westminster Abbey.
 The window is one of a series designed by Ninian Comper dedicated to the memory of eminent engineers.
 He is also commemorated in Royce Hall, student accommodation at Loughborough University, and until 2011 at one of Peterborough's Queensgate shopping centre car parks.
 The Sir Henry Royce Suite, a business suite, is named after him at the Peterborough Marriott Hotel in the Alwalton business park.

-Headquartered in Manchester, the Henry Royce Institute is the United Kingdom’s national institute for advanced materials research and innovation is named after him.
+The Henry Royce Institute, the United Kingdom’s national institute for advanced materials research and innovation with its headquarters in Manchester, is named after him.